ZachBray/simple-binary-encoding-wiki/Java-Users-Guide.md

 After running the [SbeTool](Sbe-Tool-Guide) a number of Java source files will be created.
 These files represent the types and messages declared in the schema.
 For a quick start to SBE look a [this](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/resources/TestSchema.xml) schema and its usage [here](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/java/uk/co/real_logic/sbe/examples/SbeExample.java).

+Messages are designed to be read in the sequential order as define in the schema.
+This ensures a [stream access](Design-Principles) pattern for performance.
+If groups or variable data are not processed in order then the data may become corrupt.

 ### Framing

 It is expected that the messages are communicated inside a framing protocol.
 The frame defines the size of the buffer containing the message header and message itself.